csurbhi/csurbhi.github.io/myblog/_posts/2023-12-08-Rumi-and-Ravindranath.markdown

 Rumi wrote over 65000 verses, that mostly spanned into two important collections: the mystical poetry compiled in the Mathnavi or Masnavi and the second one Divan-e Shams-e Tabrizi that was dedicated to his beloved mentor Shams al-Din Tabrizi.
 Rumi founded the Mevlevi order also known as the Whirling Dervishes whose hypnotic whirling/spinning dance symbolizes the seeker's journey to divine reunion.

+Rumi’s philosophy is based on the idea that ***we are all interconnected and that love is the essence of all existence***.
+He believed that the goal of life is to realize our oneness with God and with all creation.

 ![Mevlevi](images/WhirlingDervish.jpg "Mevlevi - Whirling Dervish")

 Rumi influenced many poets that came after, one of them seems to be Ravindranath Tagore who was born nearly 6 centuries later.